-Most of the literature and practical applications focus on pairwise, and sometimes 3-way, interaction coverage.
-Partially this is due to time inefficiency of the tools available.
+Most of the literature and practical applications focuses on pairwise, and sometimes 3-way, interaction coverage.
+Partially it is due to time inefficiency of the tools available.
 Kuhn et al. stated in 2008 that "only a handful of tools can generate more complex combinations, such as 3-way, 4-way, or more (..).
-The few tools that do generate tests with interaction strengths higher than 2-way may require several days to generate tests (..) because the generation process is mathematically complex" [15].
-However, recent work in this area shows a promising progress towards higher strength interaction coverage [12, 15, 18].
-We want to know how difficult it is to generate test suites that achieve higherstrength interaction coverage when using a state-of-the-art CA generation tool, and the role played by constraints.
+The few tools that do generate tests with interaction strengths higher than 2-way may require several days to generate tests (..) because the generation process is mathematically complex" [16].
+However, recent work in this area shows a promising progress towards higher strength interaction coverage [13].
+We want to know how difficult it is to generate test suites which achieves higher-strength interaction coverage when using a state-of-the-art CA generation tool, and what the role of constraints is.
 Thus we ask: